 The Air Max 95 is one of Dave’s favourite shoes of all time, so it was a fitting choice to pay tribute to something that itself that was an incredibly original creation at the time.
 No one before that point had even considered creating a shoe inspired by elements of the human anatomy.

 The Air Max 1 and Air Max 90 were draped in the signature colours of Sergio Lozano’s legend, with black, grey and neon yellow suede covering the upper on both styles.
-Reflective 3M laces also acted as a detailed homage to the laces and rear panels featured on the OG Neon 95.
+3M laces also nodded to the OG Neon 95’s reflective accents.

 We then took a stripped back approach to the 95, removing its signature palette of both colour gradient and material, and replacing it with a clean white leather upper.
 The vibrant neon hits remained in their rightful place to form the bond between the rest of the pack.

-Together, with the help of design agency Rosie Lee, we brought Dave’s studio environment to life inside the Carnaby Street store as an installation, complete with paint splattered floor and easel which saw action on the launch night.
+Together, with the help of design agency Rosie Lee, we brought Dave’s studio environment to life inside the Carnaby Street store – complete with a paint splattered floor and easel which saw plenty of action on the night.

-As a special gift, with purchase for the first 10 customers, a limited white Tyvek Nike jacket was produced with White’s linear shoe interpretations, along with a specially designed box containing other goodies.
+As a special gift the first 10 customers, a limited white Tyvek Nike jacket was produced with White’s linear shoe interpretations, along with a specially designed box containing other goodies.